 People watch in Plaza Mayor

-The main square of Segovia is Plaza Mayor.
+The main city square is Plaza Mayor.
 Bounded by the stunning Segovia Cathedral on one side and the San Miguel Church on the other, Plaza Mayor is otherwise filled with lots of cafes and restaurants and the main visitor’s center.

 Gawk at the Segovia Cathedral